 What is the best The Muppets movie?
-Since jumping into cinemas for The Muppet Movie in 1979, Kermit the Frog has led his merry band of stunt performers, singers, comedians, magicians, and more through several family movies.
+Since jumping into cinemas for The Muppet Movie in 1979, Kermit the Frog has led his merry band of stunt performers, singers, comedians, magicians, and more through several instalments.

 They’ve had boisterous tours, tried out other occupations, attempted Broadway, and come close to breaking down a few times across their adventure movies.
 But you can’t keep good critters down, and Jim Henson’s creations always manage to save the day, no matter their odds, because with good friends by your side, anything is possible.